 Craniopharyngiomas are benign, non-cancerous tumors.
 They have a distinct capsule.
 There may be both solid and cystic components.
-These tumors are located in very close position to the pituitary gland and its stalk.
+These tumors are located in very close position to the gland and its stalk.
 As they grow, they may compress nearby structures including the pituitary gland, optic nerves and third ventricle.
 Craniopharyngiomas tend to occur in children younger than 14 years old or adults greater than 50 years of age.

 Signs and symptoms

 Craniopharyngiomas grow gradually, and symptoms tend to develop over time.
 Symptoms are usually related to the pressure that the tumor applies to its nearby structures.

 Some of the more common symptoms of a craniopharyngioma may include: